-You might be surprised to learn just how powerful your cat’s sense of smell is.
-In fact, cats have an even stronger sense of smell than many dog breeds do.
-Because cats often experience odors more intensely than humans do, they don’t always perceive scents—good or bad—the same way.
+You might be surprised to learn just how powerful your cat’s sense of smell is—14 to 40 times stronger than a human’s, by some estimates.
+Because cats often experience odors more intensely than people do, they don’t perceive scents (good or bad) the same way.
 Let’s learn more about which smells cats hate.

 Surprising smells cats hate